Delsey Paris Titanium Hardside 29" Review

 The Paris Titanium has one of the more polarizing looks in our review, with some testers feeling charmed and others annoyed by its shiny surface.
 It reflects a lot of light and has a lot of lines, some of them arching.
 If you like having a bag that stands out more than your average black roller bag, that's a plus.

 For us, the value just isn't great for this suitcase unless you can find it on mega-sale.
-There are options with more thoughtful organizational features that pack in just as much stuff and seem sturdier for less money.
+There are options with more thoughtful organizational features that pack in just as much stuff and seem sturdier.
 This is one of the lighter large bags we tested, though, so if you're really concerned about keeping your luggage light enough to fly with, this could be the right bag for you.

 The Delsey Paris Titanium Hardside is flashy with just enough straps and pockets to hold your stuff in place as you open it.
 It rolls pretty well, with a fairly sturdy handle, and we think it will stand up to normal casual travel use.